Go to AAD Home

 5. Know the risks of getting a tattoo.
 While it can be tempting to cover up a light spot or patch with a tattoo, this can cause problems.

 When you get a tattoo, you wound your skin.
-A wound can lead to something called the Koebner phenomenon, which causes new spots of vitiligo to develop where you injured your skin.
+A wound can lead to something called the Koebner phenomenon, which can cause new spots of vitiligo to develop on skin you injure.
 The new spots and patches appear about 10 to 14 days after the injury.

 If you get a tattoo to add pigment to your skin, there’s also a risk that the tattoo won’t blend in with your natural skin color or that the color will eventually bleed.
 The vitiligo that you’re trying to cover up can also spread over time.